All Episodes

 I think that on its face appears wholly inappropriate.

-And you know, the idea that this independent investigation really was supposed to go above and beyond to make sure that despite how people feel personally, and that's supposed to be okay as long as they don't act on it.
+And, you know, the idea that this independent investigation really was supposed to go above and beyond to make sure that despite how people feel personally, and that's supposed to be okay as long as they don't act on it.

 But in this special independent investigation, I think they needed to be very, very careful about who they invited on and who they recruited.

-Okay, so you're more of a journalist than I am, and and you know where I'm coming from in this, and I think I'm right over the target, and I think that I have I we pretty much have peeled the onion away, and I feel very confident in the things that I'm saying about a rigged primary, a rigged uh investigation into Hillary, an attempt at rigging a general election and using, you know, phony propaganda from Russia to uh to start spying on a president presidential candidate than president elect.
+And I feel very confident in the things that I'm saying about a rigged primary, a rigged investigation into Hillary, an attempt at rigging a general election, and using phony propaganda from Russia to start spying on a presidential candidate, then president-elect.

 Do you think I'm wrong in any way?